Azure/iot-edge-opc-proxy/readme.md

 This project has adopted the Microsoft Open Source Code of Conduct.
 For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

-# Azure IoT OPC UA Gateway Proxy Module
+# OPC UA Gateway Proxy Module

 This module is a stream proxy for OPC UA written in C and intended to be hosted in an Edge Gateway built using the [Azure IoT Gateway SDK](https://github.com/Azure/azure-iot-gateway-sdk).